mjut/RPi-MediaLooper/README.md

 Script will start automatically when systems reboots.

-## 	Prevent SD card from getting corrupted
+## 	Prevent SD card from getting corrupted _does not work with my RPi3 - not sure how to fix this_

 If your system will be placed in a environment where shutdown is done by switching power supply, the SD card can get corrupted easily if shutdown occurs while system is writing data.
 To prevent this situation is possible to mount all partitions with readonly flag and put logs and pids at RAM memory (erased at shutdown).